Embark on our May 2020 Bourgogne Wine Study Tour with professional-level instruction on site coupled with a certificate program!

 - The complete Wine Scholar Guild Bourgogne Master Level online course, including the written manual, online webinars and online exam

 - Deluxe, air-conditioned motor coach transportation throughout, including transfer on last day, with bottled water on-board

 - 5 nights at 4-star Hotel Mercure Beaune Centre in Beaune, double occupancy.

-- 2 gastronomic dinners, including two at Michelin 1-star restaurants, expertly matched with top-quality wines
+- 2 gastronomic dinners, at Michelin 1-star restaurants, expertly matched with top-quality wines

 - 4 gourmet lunches expertly matched with top-quality wines